megagonlabs/labeler-ui/README.md

   - `stage` branch is a **development** branch.
   - `main` branch is a **production** branch.

 P.S.
-Periodically delete JS files created by labeler-ui under `/Users/[username]/Library/Application Support/idom-jupyter/` (run `whoami` to get username from the terminal [macOS])
+Periodically delete JS files created by meganno-ui under `/Users/[username]/Library/Application Support/idom-jupyter/` (run `whoami` to get username from the terminal [macOS])